aaditya-panik/slack-standalone/README.md

 # Slack User-list

-A Slack script to fetch users from a Workspace.
+A Python script to fetch users from a  Slack Workspace.

 ## Usage
 ### Install Slack App